machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ## Quick start

 1. Choose a built-in act, for example `unit-tests`, or create `my-review.toml` in your configured acts directory.
-2. Run the act by name and optionally add a request after it.
-For example: `unit-tests Focus on the parser package`.
+2. Run the act by name with `gw --act <name>`, optionally adding a request after the name.
+For example, `gw --act unit-tests Focus on the parser package`.
 3. The text after the name is the requested task.
 When the act has not already supplied `public.prompt` (including through a default), it becomes the user prompt available to the TOML template as `${public.prompt}`.
 4. The act loads its instructions, tools, inputs, defaults, and any parent act.
 It then processes the selected project files or project-level episodes.
 5. Review the result.
 In interactive acts, continue the conversation or end it using the commands described below.

 A command beginning with `>` is shorthand for the generic `task` act.
-For example, `> summarize the project structure` is treated as `task summarize the project structure`.
+For example, `gw --act "> summarize the project structure"` is treated as `task summarize the project structure`.
 If no act is named, Ghostwriter uses `help`.

 ## Act TOML anatomy